drmad/semeele/README.md

 # Semeele
 Extremely simple and minimalistic XML generator for PHP.
 Really, very simple.

-I was using the [native XML libraries](http://php.net/manual/es/refs.xml.php) for creating a...
+I was using the [native XML libraries](http://php.net/manual/es/refs.xml.php) to create an...
 XML document.
 But they are _extremely verbose_.
 So I coded this in about four hours.

 It works with PHP 5.6 and newer versions.